For those of you who continue to email me, even though I have made the correction, let me make the correction again.

 You really ought to be in a good mood after coming off a swing like that on national TV, really.

-Oh, I had two swings like that on National TV.
+Oh, I had two swings like that on national TV.

-I thought I feel great about that.
+I feel great about it.

-I'm just in a I'm just in a foul mood today.
+I'm just in a foul mood today.

 That drive was 290 yards.